 Scenario analysis

-Results of scenario analysis and Daiichi Sankyo’s resilience
+Results of 1.5°C scenario analysis

-- *The degree of impact is evaluated based on a scale of: Negligible (below 0.1 billion yen); Minor (between 0.1 to 5.0 billion yen); Medium (between 5.0 to 10.0 billion yen); Major (between 10.0 to 30.0 billion yen).
+*The degree of impact is evaluated based on a scale of: Negligible (below 0.1 billion yen); Minor (between 0.1 to 5.0 billion yen); Medium (between 5.0 to 10.0 billion yen); Major (between 10.0 to 30.0 billion yen).

-- *Business risks are comprehensively assessed based on the degree of impact and frequency of occurrence.
+Business risks are comprehensively assessed based on the degree of impact and frequency of occurrence

 We understand that the risks of direct transition to our Company’s business activities are limited.
 However, in the future, we believe that the risks in the supply chain will include carbon taxes and rising costs for transition measures.
 As for physical risks, there are concerns for stable supply due to intensification of weather-related disasters.
 Based on the results of this analysis, for transition risks, in addition to promoting energy conservation measures currently being implemented, we will create opportunities to reduce costs by using renewable energy, introducing decarbonization technologies, and collaborating with business partners to avoid the burden including carbon taxes.
 As for physical risks, we will work to avoid damage to the Group and aim for sustainable enhancement of corporate value by deepening the BCP, including flood control measures, implementing preventive measures to enhance supply chain stability, ensuring diversity, supporting measures, and securing alternative measures.
 The EHS Management Committee and the Board of Directors monitor the progress in the Group as a whole with regard to important risk measures evaluated and identified through the scenario analysis.